 What are the indicators?

-Some potential indicators of exposure to extra-familial risks in young people include:
+Some potential indicators of exposure to extra-familial risks in young people include, but are not limited to:

 - poor mental health